Restoration Recovery outpatient addiction treatment logo

 • Cleveland (Tue/Thu) — 2130 Chambliss Avenue NW, Bradley County.
 Full MAT formulary including injections; same-week intake possible Tuesday or Thursday.
 30-minute drive south to Chattanooga if you need IOP or behavioral health.

 • Ringgold (GA, Friday) — 4962 Battlefield Parkway, Catoosa County.
-Our Ringgold clinic is preparing to begin scheduling.
-Call 423-498-2000 to be added to the wait list and we will route you to one of the active Tennessee clinics in the meantime.
+Our Ringgold clinic sees patients on Fridays.
+Call 423-498-2000 to book.

 One number for all four: 423-498-2000.
 Each clinic links to its own page with drive routes, photos, and county catchment detail.